botanicastudios/element-selector/README.md

 ## How it works

 1. Call `launchSelector()` or render the `ElementSelector` component
+2. Choose between **Select** (default) and **Insert** in the toolbar, if toggling is enabled
-2. Move your mouse over elements to see them highlighted in blue with their tag name
+3. Move your mouse over the page to preview the target
-3. Click to select an element (it will be outlined in gray)
-4. In multi-select mode: Click different elements to select multiple
-5. Click a selected element again to deselect it
+   - Select mode highlights whole elements
+   - Insert mode draws a rule between siblings to illustrate the drop point
-6. Press Enter to confirm your selection and receive the element data
+4. Click to confirm the current highlight
+5. In select + multi-select mode: click multiple elements, then press Enter to confirm (click again to remove)
-7. Press Escape to cancel the selection
+6. Press Escape at any time to cancel without making a selection

 ## Available Scripts